-The DIR-615A device is a wireless router with a built-in 4-port switch.
+The DIR-879 device is a wireless dual band gigabit router with a built-in 4-port switch.
 It provides a fast and simple way to create a wireless and wired network at home or in an office.

-You are able to connect the wireless router DIR-615A to a cable or DSL modem or to a private Ethernet line and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
+Also you are able to connect the wireless router DIR-879 to a cable or DSL modem or to a private Ethernet line and use a high-speed Internet connection to successfully fulfill a wide range of professional tasks.
 The built-in 4-port switch enables you to connect Ethernet-enabled computers, game consoles, and other devices to your network.

-Using the DIR-615A device, you are able to quickly create a high-speed wireless network at home or in your office, which lets computers and mobile devices access the Internet virtually anywhere (within the operational range of your wireless network).
-The router can operate as a base station for connecting wireless devices of the standards 802.11b, 802.11g, and 802.11n (at the wireless connection rate up to 300Mbps).
+Using the DIR-879 device, you are able to quickly create a high-speed wireless network at home or in your office, which lets computers and mobile devices access the Internet virtually anywhere (within the operational range of your wireless network).
+Simultaneous activity of 2.4GHz band and 5GHz band allows performing a wide range of tasks.
+The router can operate as a base station for connecting wireless devices of the standards 802.11a, 802.11b, 802.11g, 802.11n, and 802.11ac (at the wireless connection rate up to 1900Mbps1).